CyberSource/cybersource-plugins-commercetools/docs/API-Extension-Setup.md

 The reference application is a Spring Boot application built using Gradle, and can be built and run the same manner as any Spring Boot application.
 See <https://spring.io/guides/gs/spring-boot/>

+## Example deployment steps
+The steps involved in deploying the reference app will depend on many factors including your choice of platform and method of handling environment/secret values, so it is impossible to give a definitive guide.
+However, for the simple case of running it locally in a development environment the following steps are one possibility

+- Make a copy of the environment/secrets yaml template.
+Here we use **sample** as the profile name but you may choose anything providing you use the same value when running the application

+		cd reference
+		cp src/main/resources/env-secrets-template.yaml src/main/resources/application-sample.yaml

+- Edit application-sample.yaml and replace the placeholders with actual values as documented above
+- Build the library modules
+> **_NOTE:_**  this is not necessary if the modules are not already available in an accessible repository

+		cd ../library
+		./gradlew publishToMavenLocal

+- Run the application specifying the profile name

+		cd 	../reference
+		./gradlew bootRun -I init-maven-local.gradle -PspringProfile=sample

+	> **_NOTE:_**  when the library modules are available in an accessible repository then `-I init-maven-local.gradle` can be omitted